greatcyan/portfolio/README.md

 ## BI Analyst | Power BI Developer
 Hello, there.
-I am Cyrus and I've worked in technical and analytical roles for over a decade and data has been central to my career—I've used it to analyze failures, improve tasks and processes with spreadsheets and macros, and create data analysis and visualizations.
-I also have experience in automating processes and developing dashboards using the Microsoft Power Platform (Power Automate, Power Apps, Power BI).
+I am Cyrus and I am an experienced BI Analyst with almost two years of expertise in designing and developing data flows, and Business Intelligence solutions using Power BI.
+Proven ability to generate, operate, and maintain BI reports with DAX queries, optimize dashboard performance, and deliver data-driven insights.
+Strong communication, presentation, and problem-solving skills.

 <!---  For inquiries, you may contact me through my number +639565028805 or email me at 07hcurab27@gmail.com. --->